baeklight/epoll-et-lt-benchmark/README.md

 Before working in the field of moblie communications, I wanted to gain hands-on experience with fundamental network server code structures and event-driven I/O models.

-By implementing and experimenting with epoll, which is widely used in Linux server enviroments, this project aims to reduce the gap betwenn academic knowledge and real-world network code, enabling faster adaptation to practical development environments
+By implementing and experimenting with epoll, which is widely used in Linux server enviroments, this project aims to reduce the gap between academic knowledge and real-world network code, enabling faster adaptation to practical development environments

 In addition, this project provided an opportunity to apply and validate operating systems and networking concepts learned during undergraduate studies through real implementation and benchmarking.